 USDA-Endorsed Trade Shows

-Each year, USDA endorses trade shows that provide the best international exposure and marketing opportunities for U.S. companies and producers.
-The Foreign Agriculture Service (FAS), a branch of the USDA stationed in U.S. Embassies and Consulates around the world, works with show organizers and other partners to create a “USA Pavilion” to showcase the variety and quality of made-in-America products to potential foreign buyers.
+The USDA endorses trade shows that provide the best international exposure and marketing opportunities for U.S. companies and producers.
+The Foreign Agriculture Service (FAS), a branch of the USDA stationed in U.S. embassies and consulates around the world, works with show organizers and other partners to create a “USA Pavilion” to showcase the variety and quality of made-in-America products to potential foreign buyers.
 FAS also provides participating companies with marketing and promotion services, market intelligence, logistical support, and on-site assistance.
-In addition, in order to support U.S. agribusiness in today’s ever-changing trade environment, FAS is expanding its trade promotion activities to include virtual trade events.

 USDA-endorsed trade shows in China include: